frhl/genoppi-tools/README.md

-# genoppi-tools
+# pRoteomics
-Tools for working with proteomics data
+Tools for working with proteomics data for genoppi.